Antistat provided an ESD safe environment to build the world’s most advanced straight-line racing car – the 1,000mph Bloodhound SSC

 The truly ground-breaking engineering and electronics jet-powered vehicle, launched at London’s Science Museum, has been in development since 2008 and is almost ready for its first test run later this year.

 Richard Noble announced to the world the plan to smash the World Land Speed Record nearly ten years ago, presently held by Thrust 2 and at the same time wanted to inspire the next generation of Scientists and Engineers with an iconic British project.
 In a Post-Brexit world, this could hardly be more relevant today as a display of home-grown engineering and global technical ingenuity.
-The launch date is now confirmed – the vehicle will be blasting down the 12-mile test track runway at Newquay Aerohub in Cornwall at the end of October 2017.
+The launch date is now confirmed at the end of October2017 when the vehicle will be blasting down the 12-mile test track runway at Newquay Aerohub in Cornwall.

 A British Funded Engineering Project